 The most popular starting point, if you know the type of data you want to work with, is to get the base Uri from the content provider itself in code.
-For example, android.provider.CONTENT_URI is the base Uri for contacts represented as people - this maps to content://contacts/people.
+For example, CONTENT_URI is the base Uri for contacts represented as people - this maps to content://contacts/people.
 If you just need the collection, this Uri works as-is; if you need an instance and know its identifier, you can call addId() on the Uri to inject it, so you have a Uri for the instance.

-You might also get Uri instances handed to you from other sources.
-In the preceding chapter, we saw how you got Uri handles for contacts via subactivities responding to ACTION_PICK intents.
+You might also get Uri instances handed to you from other sources, such as getting Uri handles for contacts via sub-activities responding to ACTION_PICK intents.
 In this case, the Uri is truly an opaque handle...unless you decide to pick it apart using the various getters on the Uri class.

 You can also hard-wire literal String objects and convert them into Uri instances via Uri.parse().
-For example, in the preceding chapter, the sample code used an EditText with content://contacts/people pre-filled in.
+For example, in a previous chapter, the sample code used an EditText with content://contacts/people pre-filled in.
 This isn't an ideal solution, as the base Uri values could conceivably change over time.